Thomas Orde Lawder Wilkinson

-Thomas Orde Lawder Wilkinson VC (29 June 1894 - 5 July 1916), was an English-born Canadian and British Army officer who was a recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, making him Canada's nineteenth recipient.
+Thomas Orde Lawder Wilkinson VC (29 June 1894 - 5 July 1916) was an English-born Canadian and British Army officer who was a recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, making him Canada's nineteenth recipient.
 A soldier with the Loyal North Lancashire Regiment during the First World War, he was posthumously awarded the VC for his actions on 5 July 1916, during the Battle of the Somme.

 Early life

 Wilkinson was born on 29 June 1894, the second son of Charles Orde Wilkinson and his wife, Edith, at Lodge Farm on Dudmaston estate near Bridgnorth in Shropshire, England.
-He attended Parkside School in Surrey and then Wellington College where he showed both academic and athletic prowess.
+He attended Parkside School, Cobham, in Surrey and then Wellington College where he showed both academic and athletic prowess.
 He graduated in November 1912 and then joined his family in Vancouver in British Columbia, Canada, where they had emigrated.
 His father had been working there at the time of Wilkinson's birth.